renovatebot/renovate/docs/development/configuration.md

 Please see [https://docs.renovatebot.com/configuration-options/](https://docs.renovatebot.com/configuration-options/) for a list of user-facing configuration options.

-For further options when running your own instance of Renovate, please see the full config definitions file at `lib/config/definitions.ts`.
+For further options when running your own instance of Renovate, please see the full config options file at `lib/config/options/index.ts`.